In today’s Knowledge Series, we shed light on the Golden Era of millwork. Buckle up for a cruise down memory lane!

 Millwork catalogs were obscure before the Civil War and this era is referred to as the First Era of Millwork.

-Ideas were inspired by Pattern Books, which were essentially illustrated essays discussing the principles of design produced by veterans like Asher Benjamin.
-The Pattern Books intended to teach design skills but did not provide designing elements or complete millwork profiles.
+Ideas were inspired by Pattern Books, which were essentially illustrated essays discussing design principles produced by veterans like Asher Benjamin.
+Pattern Books was intended to teach design skills but did not provide design elements or complete millwork profiles.

-After the Civil War, however, the millwork production was reduced to a handful of companies.
-To ensure uniformity among products and in an attempt to understand the taste of the customers, the producers decided to standardize their production process.
+After the Civil War, however, millwork production was reduced to a handful of companies.
+To ensure uniformity among products and to understand the taste of the customers, the producers decided to standardize their production process.

 Which ushered in the subsequent second era.